ibm-cloud-docs/databases-for-redis/howto-autoscaling.md

 {: #autoscaling-ui}
 {: ui}

 Autoscaling is in _Resources_ in your deployment's _Manage_ page.
 To enable scaling, enter your parameters.
 Then, check the boxes to enable the parameters you are using.
-Be sure to click **Save Changes** for your configuration to be saved and your changes to take effect.
+Be sure to click **Save changes** for your configuration to be saved and your changes to take effect.

 To disable autoscaling, clear the boxes for the parameters that you no longer want to use.
 If you clear all the boxes, autoscaling is disabled.
-Click **Save Changes** to save the configuration.
+Click **Save changes** to save the configuration.

 CPU and RAM autoscaling is not supported on Isolated Compute.
 Disk autoscaling is available.
 If you provisioned an isolated instance or switched over from a deployment with autoscaling, monitor your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/cloud-databases?topic=cloud-databases-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
 To add resources to your instance, manually scale your deployment.